paldhous/ucsc/2019/visual-journalism/md/data.md

 ### [Basic charts with Plotly](data/basic-charts.zip)

-Contains the following files:

 - `food_stamps.csv` Contains the following variables:
  - `year` From 1969 to 2016.
  - `food_stamps` Average number of people participating in the Supplemental Nutrition Assistance Program, in millions, from the [US Department of Agriculture](https://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap).
  - `poverty` Estimated number of people in poverty, in millions, from the [US Census Bureau](https://census.gov/content/dam/Census/library/publications/2017/demo/P60-259.pdf).

-- `nations_2015.csv` Data from the [World Bank Indicators](http://data.worldbank.org/indicator/all) portal, which is an incredibly rich resource.
+- `nations_2016.csv` Data from the [World Bank Indicators](https://data.worldbank.org/indicator/?tab=all) portal.
 Contains the following fields:
- -  `iso2c` `iso3c` Two- and three-letter [codes](http://www.nationsonline.org/oneworld/country_code_list.htm) for each country, assigned by the [International Organization for Standardization](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=63545).
+ -  `iso2c` `iso3c` Two- and three-letter [codes](https://www.nationsonline.org/oneworld/country_code_list.htm) for each country, assigned by the [International Organization for Standardization](https://www.iso.org/standard/63545.html).
  - `country` Country name.
- - `year` 2015 for this data.
+ - `year` 2016 for this data.
- - `gdp_percap` [Gross Domestic Product per capita](http://data.worldbank.org/indicator/NY.GDP.PCAP.PP.CD) in current international dollars, corrected for purchasing power in different territories.
+ - `gdp_percap` [Gross Domestic Product per capita](https://data.worldbank.org/indicator/NY.GDP.PCAP.PP.CD) in current international dollars, corrected for purchasing power in different territories.
- - `life_expect` [Life expectancy at birth](http://data.worldbank.org/indicator/SP.DYN.LE00.IN), in years.
+ - `life_expect` [Life expectancy at birth](https://data.worldbank.org/indicator/SP.DYN.LE00.IN), in years.
- - `population` Estimated [total population](http://data.worldbank.org/indicator/SP.POP.TOTL) at mid-year, including all residents apart from refugees.
+ - `population` Estimated [total population](https://data.worldbank.org/indicator/SP.POP.TOTL) at mid-year, including all residents apart from refugees.
- - `region` `income` World Bank [regions and income groups](http://siteresources.worldbank.org/DATASTATISTICS/Resources/CLASS.XLS), explained [here](http://data.worldbank.org/about/country-and-lending-groups).
+ - `region` `income` World Bank [regions and income groups](http://siteresources.worldbank.org/DATASTATISTICS/Resources/CLASS.XLS), explained [here](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519).

-- `ca_vacc_counties.csv` Data from the [California Department of Public Health](http://www.shotsforschool.org/k-12/reporting-data/) on immunization in kindergartens, summarized at the county level, for the intake years 2001 to 2015.
-Contains the following fields:
- - `county`
- - `start_year` Intake year.
- - `enrolled` Number of children enrolled.
- - `complete` Number of children with complete vaccinations.
- - `pc_incomplete` Percentage of children without complete vaccinations.

 - `test.html` A web page for embedding online charts.
-It has been set up using [Bootstrap](https://getbootstrap.com/) responsive web design framework so that any content will automatically adjust to the size of the browser window in which it is viewed, centered on the page.
+It has been set up using the [Bootstrap](https://getbootstrap.com/) responsive web design framework so that any content will automatically adjust to the size of the browser window in which it is viewed, centered on the page.

 ### [Processing data with R](data/data-processing-r.zip)